God-is-Love or God-is-Holy? Yes

 Which set best describes you?

 Sometimes it feels like we Christians divide ourselves into these two camps.
-Camp A rightly believes that "God is love," and as such they do a fairly good job of not alienating those they meet and know and care for.
+Camp A rightly believes that "1 John 4:7-8," and as such they do a fairly good job of not alienating those they meet and know and care for.
 Of course, with every strength there's a weak side, and sometimes our well-meaning Camp-A brethren can become wishy-washy and overly accepting, even false.

 Now consider... which set of words best describes Our Father?
 Think about it before answering.
 Honestly, isn't it both?
 We'll come back to that thought in a minute.